AI and automation - how firms are expanding the impact of their client listening programmes

 This is where a strong and authentic brand leads the way.
 It defines the behaviours and processes that make your firm different.
 It captures how you want clients to experience the brand and talk about it in their own words.
 In short, it’s defined both ‘inside-out’ (how your firm works) and ‘outside-in’ (how your clients experience it).

-Dedicated AI algorithms can then help you measure your brand alignment in real-time.
+measure your brand alignment in real-time.
 Assuming your client listening is gathering feedback from different types of clients, and at different stages of their client journey, you have a continuous flow of potential brand and CX insights.

 Specially tuned algorithms can take your clients’ unstructured text comments and automatically discover which aspects of your brand and desired experience they are talking about - and which aspects they’re not.
-We explored this last bit in our article on the sound of silence and what firms are missing in their client feedback; specifically how AI shows you what your clients are not saying.
+We explored this last bit in our article on the sound of silence and

 AI and automation can compare how you hope clients will experience your brand with how they are actually experiencing it.
 By having these insights ‘on tap’ you can quickly respond to the experiences of individual clients, as well as getting to the root causes of more common gaps and experiences.